As a freelancer, you don't get paid vacation or employer-subsidized health care. Here's how to create a benefits package as a freelancer.

 I love the freelance lifestyle, and I love what I do.
 However, it's been a bit of a challenge over the years to create a benefits package that works for me.
 Here's what I've learned about putting together benefits that work.

 Start with Your Budget

-When you look at your budget, figure out which items are most important to cover right now.
+Whether you use a budget or a spending plan or call it something else, figure out which items are most important to cover right now.
 You can grow your benefits package as your business grows.
-To begin, though, it makes sense to be sure that you have health insurance (since it?s the law) and that you are saving for retirement (yes it?s possible).
-Health insurance and retirement are the cornerstone of most benefits packages, so it makes sense to start with these items.
+To begin, though, it makes sense to be sure that you have health insurance and that you are saving for retirement (yes it's possible).
+Health insurance and retirement are the cornerstones of most benefits packages, so it makes sense to start with these items.

 Find Health Insurance as a Freelancer

-Even if you don?t use the HSA, there are ways to get affordable health care.
-If you have a partner, find out if it is possible to obtain coverage under his or her insurance.
-Some companies don?t offer partner plans, so you might still need to find your own.
-If you have children, though, it can make sense to keep them on a partner?s insurance.
-My son is on my ex-husband?s employer plan, so I don?t need to worry about his insurance.
+Even if you don't use the HSA, there are ways to get affordable health care.
+If you have a partner, find out if it is possible to obtain coverage under their insurance.
+Some companies don't offer partner plans, so you might still need to find your own.
+If you have children, though, it can make sense to keep them on a partner's insurance.
+My son is on my ex-husband's employer plan, so I don't need to worry about his insurance.

 Retirement Planning as a Freelancer

 Many freelancers overlook retirement savings.
-Don?t be one of them.
-You should start putting away money for the future as soon as you can.
-The important thing is to build a habit of saving, even if you aren?t setting aside a huge amount.
+Don't be one of them.
+Start putting away money for the future as soon as you can.
+The important thing is to build a habit of saving, even if you aren't setting aside a huge amount.
 There are plenty of resources that allow you to set aside small amounts of money each month for retirement.
 I opened a Roth IRA several years ago to get started.